Last Updated on

 Most of the companies I invest in I feel are high quality and will have growth in the future.
-I decided to use this as an opportunity to buy more stock in the companies I believe in.
+Therefore, I decided not to sell.

 For example, if a stock was trading at $100 a share, and is now trading at $90 a share, it is natural to think $90 is a bargain price for that stock because $100 was the right price.
 But what if the stock never deserved to trade that high?

 To determine the actual value of stocks, you need to look at a company’s revenues, assets, or profits.
 Without earnings and assets to back up the stock price, a stock will eventually continue to fall.